TU-Berlin-DIMA/continuous-pipeline-deployment/README.md

 3- About citing "Adaptive SubgradientMethods for Online Learning and Stochastic Optimization" based on page 2 and second paragraph of the related work is similar to what Adam* is doing

 4- Trade off: efficient computation (time, resource) and accuracy

+## Related Work
+### Weasel
+"The main contribution of WEASEL is not the approach itself, but the several pieces that compose the solution related to feautre crafting".